Frechmatz/cl-synthesizer/README.md

 *   :cv Frequency control voltage.
 For a given base-frequency of 440Hz a control voltage of 1.0 results in a frequency of 880Hz and a control voltage of -1.0 results in a frequency of 220Hz.

-The module has the following outputs: See vco-base.
+For the output sockets of the module see vco-base.

 * * *